-Our leads for Mental Health are: Mrs Sheila Parmar and Mrs Patricia Clayton
+Our lead for Mental Health is: Mrs Patricia Clayton

-Our Safeguarding governor is: Miss Sanchia Wheeler
+Our Safeguarding governor is: Mrs Eve Cooper

-Our Operation Encompass Key Adult is:

-Mrs Armine Williams
+Our Operation Encompass Key Adult is: Mrs Armine Williams

-2.0 Overall aims

-This policy will contribute to the protection and safeguarding of our pupils and promote their welfare by:

-- Adopting a Whole school and college approach to safeguarding - A new section has been added making clear the need for ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development in schools and colleges. - Clarifying standards of behaviour for staff and pupils - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values - Introducing appropriate work within the curriculum - Encouraging pupils and parents to participate - Alerting staff to the signs and indicators that all may not be well - Developing staff awareness of the causes of abuse - Developing staff awareness of the risks and vulnerabilities their pupils face - Addressing concerns at the earliest possible stage - Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation - Recognising risk and supporting online safety for pupils, including in the home

-This means that in our school we will:

-- Identify and protect all pupils especially those identified as vulnerable pupils - Identify individual needs as early as possible; gain the voice and lived experience of vulnerable pupils and design plans to address those needs - Work in partnership with pupils, parents/carers and other agencies

-Our policy extends to any establishment our school commissions to deliver education to our pupils on our behalf including alternative provision settings.
+Part One: Safeguarding Policy Description Searching, screening and confiscation at school - GOV.UK (www.gov.uk) Public sector equality duty guidance schools T ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) ( ) Introducing appropriate work within the curriculum Encouraging pupils and parents to participate Alerting staff to the signs and indicators that all may not be well Developing staff awareness of the causes of abuse Developing staff awareness of the risks and vulnerabilities their pupils face Addressing concerns at the earliest possible stage Beducing the potential risks pupils face of being This means that in our school we will: Identify and protect all pupils especially those identified as vulnerable pupils Identify individual needs as early as possible; gain the voice and lived experience of vulnerable pupils and design plans to address those needs Work in partnership with pupils, parents/carers and other agencies Our policy extends to any establishment our school commissions to deliver education to our pupils on our behalf including alternative provision settings.
 Our Governing Body will ensure that any commissioned agency will reflect the values, philosophy and standards of our school.
-Confirmation should be sought from the school that appropriate risk assessments are completed and ongoing monitoring is undertaken.
+Confirmation should be sought from the school that appropriate risk assessments are completed, and ongoing monitoring is undertaken.